Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 For Your Competitor: Google hates showing irrelevant ads.
 Your competitor has a low Quality Score (3/10).
 To show up for your name, Google charges them a "stupidity tax."
 They might have to bid $15.00 per click.
 Their return on ad spend (ROAS) on these conquest campaigns is brutal.

-For You: You have a perfect Quality Score (10/10).
+For You: Perfect Quality Score (10/10).
 Google gives you the "home field advantage."
 You might pay $0.25 per click.
 Your incremental sales lift from branded search is nearly pure profit.

-You can bleed your competitors dry by forcing them to pay a premium to bid against you, while you pay pennies to defend the castle.
-This is how excess share of voice (eSOV) translates into actual revenue protection.
+You bleed your competitors dry by forcing them to pay a premium to bid against you, while you pay pennies to defend the castle.
+That's how excess share of voice (eSOV) translates into actual revenue protection.

 How to Lower the Tax (The "Mayhem" Protocol)

-Okay, you accept that you have to pay.
+Fine, you accept that you have to pay.
 But don't be lazy about it.
 Most brands run generic "Home Page" copy on their brand terms.
-That is a waste.
+Waste of money.
 You need a real performance branding strategy for your branded search.

 A. Don't Optimize for ROAS

-If you tell Google's algorithm to "Maximize ROAS" on your branded campaign, it will start doing weird things.
-It might throttle your ads to only show to people guaranteed to buy, missing the people who are just researching.
-Your full-funnel attribution models will break because you're only capturing bottom-funnel.
+If you tell Google's algorithm to "Maximize ROAS" on your branded campaign, it'll start doing weird things.
+It might throttle your ads to only show to people guaranteed to buy, missing the people just researching.
+Your full-funnel attribution models break because you're only capturing bottom-funnel.

 The Goal: Dominance, not efficiency.
 Full-funnel performance.